mrocklin/cmsc15200/assignments/hw3/index.md

 ---
 layout: assignment
 title: Fractals
-due: Sunday, August 5th, 8pm
+due: Monday, August 6th, 8pm
 ---

 There are no new concepts in this assignment.
 The difficulty is that you will